SharePoint/sp-dev-provisioning-templates/tenant/WorkAtContoso/README.md

 Subsite collections use the same templates, which you can also provision seperately from this service.

-**Note:** If this template is applied on top of an existing communication site, the welcome page content will be overridden.
+**Note:** If this template is applied on top of an existing communication site, the welcome page content will be overwritten.

 ## Full layout